 How to Plant Rapeseed

-The rapeseed plant (Brassica napu) is a flowering annual related to mustard, ... branching out from a central stem and bearing yellow...
+The rapeseed plant (Brassica napu) is a flowering annual related to mustard, broccoli and cabbage.
+It grows 2 to 4 feet tall,...